-Sean Kiracofe is entering his third season since returning to the SMU volleyball staff as an assistant coach prior to the 2011 season.
+Sean Kiracofe is in his fourth season since returning to the SMU volleyball staff as an assistant coach prior to the 2011 season.
 He assists with the day-to-day operations including practice and recruiting, while managing the team's equipment and travel budgets.

 "Sean is a versatile coach who can train any position, but he will primarily oversee the development of our middle blockers and team blocking.
 Sean is not only a good coach, but he is a great human being who will have a positive impact on our student-athletes both on and off the court," Seifert stated.
 "I think the athletes will enjoy his teaching style.
 He has been on the hilltop with us before and understands our systems and general philosophies.
 Needless to say, we are very happy to have him back and look forward to the impact he will have on the future success of our program."

 In his first season back on the Hilltop, Courtney Manning led the NCAA with 184 blocks, and SMU led Conference USA with 356 total blocks.